From A Small Island - Andrew Jackson

 *Cut to flags at half mast at The Sovereign Centre – fade slowly to black*

 The death of the Queen, and the 12 days of official mourning enforced here, have a hollowness to it, especially on an island that was once the last stop at the end of the Triangle for so many.
-An island where the majority are the descendants of slaves.
+An island where the majority are the descendants of enslaved people.

 Goodbye, Mrs Queen, as my dad would call her.
 My mother had a scrapbook of pictures of you as a princess.
 And the dream of seeing the Trooping of the Colour at the palace took her across the sea to England.
 But Mrs Queen, you were only ever an empty vessel which your subjects painted, projected, or cast their own thoughts on.